Antônio Britto: Britto Government

 The management ahead of the government of Rio Grande do Sul was marked by administrative reforms and a heated controversy with the opposition (led by the PT), which held the hegemony of the unions of servers, especially the CPERS, which combines the teaching state.

-This controversy was not limited to the salary issue, but included measures that Antonio Britto and his government have adopted to pursue the reorganization of state finances, which included the privatisation of the large municipalities of the state of public services, the Riograndense Telecommunications Company (telephony) and the State Company for Electric Energy, both established in the management of Brizola (1959-1962).
+This controversy was not limited to the salary issue, but included measures that Antonio Britto and his government have adopted to pursue the reorganization of state finances, which included the privatisation of the large municipalities of the state of public services, the Riograndense Telecommunications Company (telephony) and the State Company for Electric Energy, both established in the management of Brizola (1959–1962).

 For the supporters of government Britto, privatization would increase the scope of services, reducing the cost of installation.
 To his opponents, the fees charged by the privatised companies would become more expensive over time for the population, benefiting only a few specific business groups.

 Another focus of controversy was the policy of attracting major car companies to the state through tax relief, such as exemption from ICMS tax in the early years.
 To his opponents, the policy of attracting investments (involving the state in the "war tax" to other states) represented a loss to the treasury, not compensating for the generation of jobs.

 Another measure of the government, which Britto fought, was the creation of private road poles, which were granted to tolls, a measure that undermined its popularity in some localities.
-In banking, the government Britto held merger of two state banks, incorporating Caixa Econômica Estadual do Rio Grande do Sul by Banrisul.
+In banking, the government Britto held a merger of two state banks, incorporating Caixa Econômica Estadual do Rio Grande do Sul by Banrisul.
 Some measures of privatizing Antonio Britto (which earned him the charge of "liberal" by its opponents), prior to privatization own federal government, the management of Fernando Henrique Cardoso.

 1998 elections

 Politically, he sought to govern with a huge party base, isolating only the PT.
 This allowed the composition of a broad coalition of parties to the 1998 elections, when he ran for reelection by the PMDB.
-But in some cases favouring the PPB (who appointed his running mate, José Otávio Germano) led to splits within his own party, which in some municipalities announced support for the PT.
+But in some cases, favouring the PPB (who appointed his running mate, José Otávio Germano) led to splits within his own party, which in some municipalities announced support for the PT.

 He even won the first round of elections by a small margin.
 But in the second round against his opponent again in 1994, Olivio Dutra (PT), he was defeated by a margin of 87,366 votes.
-In the election, there was decisive support of the PDT (the opposite of privatization) to the PT candidate.
+In the election, there was decisive support for the PDT (the opposite of privatization) for the PT candidate.